tshepang/blog/content/misc/favorite buildings.rst

 The WTC Twin Towers would be here if they were still standing.
 At the time of their destruction, I admired them more than any other buildings on the planet.
-Together with the Statue of Liberty, they were the greatest structures in all of New York City.
+Together with the Statue of Liberty, they were to me the greatest structures in all of New York City.

 __ http://en.wikipedia.org/wiki/Burj_Khalifa